Inducing Riesz and orthonormal bases in $L^2$ via composition operators: Inducing Bases via Composition Operators

-Now suppose that $h$ is injective and $g_h \geq r$ almost everywhere for some $r >0$.
-Since $h$ is injective, it follows that $C_h$ has a dense range in $L^2$~\cite[Corollary 2.4]{Singh:BAMS19:81}.
+Now suppose that $h$ is injective and $g_h \geq r$ $\mu-$a.e on $\Omega_1$ for some $r >0$.
+Since $h$ is injective, its preimage preserves measurable sets, that is, $h^{-1}(B) = B$ for all $B \in \mathcal{B}(\Omega_1)$.
+As shown in~\cite[Theorem~2.5]{Singh:BAMS19:81}, this is necessary and sufficient for the associated composition operator $C_h$ to have a dense range in $L^2(\Omega_2)$.
 Together with the lower bound on $g_h$, this implies that $C_h$ is surjective, see~\cite[Theorem 2.3]{Singh:BAMS19:81}.
-To see that $C_h$ is one-to-one, we observe that for any $f$ in $L^2$ and any $B \in \mathcal{B}$ we have
+To see that $C_h$ is injective, we observe that for any $B \in \mathcal{B}(\Omega_1)$ we have